 Picking your races is not always about picking the biggest and the best race.
 The one with the big name, or hard reputation.
 Being selective could the difference between achieving some goals, maybe some wins, and getting smashed week after week – or even riding your last race season ever!
-It’s about finding your sweet spot, between what you like and what your good at.
+It’s about finding your sweet spot, between what you like and what you’re good at.

 One cool thing about being a Semi-Pro is there is no Semi-Pro World Championships.
 You get to choose your World Championships – and unlike the PRO World Champs, you don’t have to wait until the course suits you before you can have a crack at the win.
 You can chop and change races depending on your preparation, racing style, physiological attributes.

 Yes – that’s the fun part!
-You design the season as you want it – Yes there may be a state championships you want.
+You design the season as you want it – Yes there may be state championships you want.
 But if you’re not in for the win – yet – then you can select races that you are in the win for.

 Depending on when you started racing – if racing is new to you – ride as many types of races as possible to help you learn about your physiological and psychological preferences.

-At first you can choose, crits, hilly stage races, flat time trials etc. until you understand what you like, and what you’re good at.
+At first, you can choose, crits, hilly stage races, flat time trials etc. until you understand what you like, and what you’re good at.
 The trick here is to find the sweet spot between what you like, and what you’re good at.

-That’s a better recipe for the motivation to keep going for the long haul, than just picking something you’re good at or something you just like.
+That’s a better recipe for the motivation to keep going for the long haul than just picking something you’re good at or something you just like.